askrejans/G86-info/README.md

-# Golf86-Info - Arduino ESP32 LED Matrix Display Controller
+# G86-Info - Arduino ESP32 LED Matrix Display Controller

 This Arduino program controls a retro-style LED-matrix display, presenting various values received from an MQTT server.
 The primary focus is on showcasing Speeduino ECU parameters, GPS data, lap times, etc. The display is managed using the Parola library.
-Created as a personal project to drive a ESP32 based system in the glovebox of my project car (Golf mk2, hence the name).
+Created as a personal project to drive a ESP32 based system in the glovebox of my project car (VW Golf mk2, hence the name).

 **Note** For GPS data it currently is tested to work in pair with https://github.com/askrejans/gps-to-mqtt project.